Industries & Professions /

 The practical aspects of earth sciences received great emphasis in the 20th century, particularly in the mining and petroleum industries and in the construction of tunnels, dams, and roads.

 In the 21st century, the need for more efficient energy sources, environmental protection, and responsible land and water management has led to a continued heavy focus on the earth sciences.
-The need for well trained geoscientists to address growing issues of concern such as energy conservation and management, environmental protection and remediation, and developing renewable energy sources is growing at a rapid rate.
-New technologies, such biotechnology and nanotechnology are just part of the answer.
+The need for well-trained geoscientists to address growing issues of concern such as energy conservation and management, environmental protection and remediation, and developing renewable energy sources is growing at a rapid rate.
+New technologies, such as biotechnology and nanotechnology, are just part of the answer.
 According to the American Geosciences Institute, more geoscientists are retiring through the year 2020, and there are not enough educated scientists available to take their place.

 Complete your Vault Profile and get seen by top employers